 - Laundry room: laundry detergent and fabric softener bottles

 Plastic bottles, jugs, and containers—rigid plastics—typically are collected in curbside recycling bins.
+Can plastic bags be recycled?
+Yes!
 BUT plastic bags and wraps—film plastics—should be brought back to participating grocery and retail stores for recycling.

 When we recycle the plastics we use in our everyday lives, we’re doing our part to help the environment by reducing waste and greenhouse gas emissions.
 And durable, long-lasting plastic lumber can be replaced less often, which also diminishes our environmental footprint.